Thermodynamics of charged and accelerating black holes: Charged accelerating black holes in Maxwell electrodynamics

 \subsection{Action with topological renormalization}

-{There exists an alternative for calculating the Euclidean action, known as `topological renormalization' \cite{Aros:1999id, Aros:1999kt, Miskovic:2009bm,Olea:2005gb}.
-It is instructive to see how this procedure works for highly non-trivial accelerated black hole spacetimes that are penetrated by conical singularities. }
+{There exists an alternative for calculating the Euclidean action, known as topological renormalization \cite{Aros:1999id, Aros:1999kt, Miskovic:2009bm,Olea:2005gb} (see e.g. \cite{Ciambelli:2020qny, Corral:2024lva} for its applications to "NUTty spacetimes").
+It is instructive to see how this procedure works for highly nontrivial accelerated black hole spacetimes that are penetrated by conical singularities. }